 Praise be to the Good Lord, and thanks be to

-the organizers, sponsors, volunteers, law enforcement officials, community members, and more for putting on a memorable weekend of activities, and my good friends — the Bunkers (Kris and Kate), the Carlsons (Abby, Cassondra, Josh, and Justin), the Carmeans (Jess and Tim), the Gracis (Kara and Sam), the Griffis’ (Veronica and Adam), the Handlers (Christine, Rob, Shannon and Stephen), the Lehtos (Tammi and Chris), the MacDonalds (Cynthia and Bruce), the Obermanns (Alicia, Catherine, Doug and Tim), the Ontls (Kelly and Todd), the Resslers (Dee and Tom), the Richards’ (Carrie and Dr. Bob), the Stenvigs (Chelsea and Nils), the Vendlinskis (Andi, Jim and Rick), the Vertins (Melissa and Joel), the Watrous’ (Liisa and Matt), the Weathers’ (Stacy and Bryant), the Wilmers’ (Kelly and Stephen), the Youngs (Christine and Michael), the Zerbsts (Kristen and Ron),
+the organizers, sponsors, volunteers, law enforcement officials, timing folks, media folks, community members, and more for putting on a memorable event, and my good friends — the Bunkers (Kris and Kate), the Carlsons (Abby, Cassondra, Josh, and Justin), the Carmeans (Jess and Tim), the Gracis (Kara and Sam), the Griffis’ (Veronica and Adam), the Handlers (Christine, Rob, Shannon and Stephen), the Lehtos (Tammi and Chris), the MacDonalds (Cynthia and Bruce), the Obermanns (Alicia, Catherine, Doug and Tim), the Ontls (Kelly and Todd), the Rasners (Amanda and Donald), the Resslers (Dee and Tom), the Richards’ (Carrie and Dr. Bob), the Stenvigs (Chelsea and Nils), the Vendlinskis (Andi, Jim and Rick), the Vertins (Melissa and Joel), the Watrous’ (Liisa and Matt), the Weathers’ (Stacy and Bryant), the Wilmers’ (Kelly and Stephen), the Youngs (Amber, Christine and Michael), the Zerbsts (Kristen and Ron),

-team /var/run (Nancy Banfield, Josh Myles and Amy Blake), Keweenaw Running Group, Dr. Bryan Suits, Christina Smigowski, Christopher Schwartz, Darcy Donnelly, Donald Rasner, Greg Reed, Katie Brewster, Kelly Vizanko, Kelly Wooten, Kim Green, Laura Mlynski, Lauri Keteri-Smith, Leah Tollefson, Lynn Czarnecki Makela, Mark Mehler, Michael Babcock, Ryan Towles, Riccardo Tortini, Robert Larson, Dr. Robert Weidman, Sam Roache, Sarah Menassian and more (in and outside of my community) — for the often unexpected, undeserved, unrewarded acts of constant encouragement, and offerings of constructive criticism, tested tips and tricks to improve myself as a runner.
+team /var/run (Nancy Banfield, Josh Myles and Amy Blake), Keweenaw Running Group, Dr. Bryan Suits, Christina Smigowski, Christopher Schwartz, Darcy Donnelly, Greg Reed, Jesse Cleaver, Katie Brewster, Katie Temple, Kelly Vizanko, Kelly Wooten, Kim Green, Laura Mlynski, Lauri Keteri-Smith, Leah Tollefson, Louisa Raisbeck, Lynn Czarnecki Makela, Mark Mehler, Michael Babcock, Ray Sharp, Ryan Towles, Riccardo Tortini, Robert Larson, Dr. Robert Weidman, Sam Roache, Sarah Menassian and more (in and outside of my community) — for the often unexpected, undeserved, unrewarded acts of constant encouragement, and offerings of constructive criticism, tested tips and tricks to improve myself as a runner.